Lacrymology/states/cron/doc/pillar.rst

 crontab_hour
 ~~~~~~~~~~~~

-Each days cron launch a daily group of tasks, they are located
+Each days cron launch a daily group of tasks, they are located in
 /etc/cron.daily/.

 This is the time of the day when they're executed.